lemesherry/MobileAdsMadeEasy/Documentation/Documentation.md

 <br>
 <br>
-Note: You can set all Ads ID in the window menu inside Assets/Sherry Ads Package/settings.
+Note: You can set all Ads ID in the window menu inside Assets/MobileAdsMadeEasy/settings.